Pseudo-documentary: Film

 Orson Welles gained notoriety with his radio show and hoax War of the Worlds which fooled listeners into thinking the Earth was being invaded by Martians.
 Film critic Jonathan Rosenbaum says this is Welles' first pseudo-documentary.
 Pseudo-documentary elements were subsequently used in his feature films.
 For instance, Welles created a pseudo-documentary newsreel which appeared within his 1941 film Citizen Kane, and he began his 1955 film, Mr. Arkadin, with a pseudo-documentary prologue.

 Peter Watkins has made several films in the pseudo-documentary style.
 The War Game (1965), which reported on a fake nuclear bombing of England, was seen as so disturbingly realistic that the BBC chose not to broadcast it.
 The film won the Academy Award for Best Documentary Feature.
 Watkins' other such films include Punishment Park (1971) and La Commune (2002).

 The film Mad Max 2 first frames the story by showing a staged documentary-style sequence of images designed to inform the viewer that what follows is the aftermath of an apocalyptic global war.

 Fake-fiction

 Related to, and in exact opposition to pseudo-documentary, is the notion of “fake-fiction”.
 A fake-fiction film takes the form of a staged, fictional movie, while actually portraying real, unscripted events.

 The notion of fake-fiction was coined by Pierre Bismuth to describe his 2016 film Where Is Rocky II?, which uses documentary method to tell a real, unscripted story, but is shot and edited to appear like a fiction film.
 The effect of this fictional aesthetic is precisely to cancel the sense of reality, making the real events appear as if they were staged or constructed.

-Unlike mockumentary, fake-fiction does not focus on satire, and in distinction with docufiction, it does not re-stage fictional versions of real past events.
+Unlike the related mockumentary, fake-fiction does not focus on satire, and in distinction with docufiction, it does not re-stage fictional versions of real past events.